Bob Paris: Career

 Since rising to fame in the early 1980s, Bob Paris has appeared on the covers of scores of magazines worldwide.
 He is noted for his aesthetics and artistic approach toward the sport.

 In the July 1989 issue of Ironman, Paris came out in the media as a gay man.
-He was the world's first male professional athlete, in any sport, to come out in the media while still an active competitor in his sport.
 That year, Paris appeared on The Oprah Winfrey Show to discuss marriage and being gay.
 Oprah asked Paris, "Bob, why not just stay in the closet?"
 Paris said "you fall in love" and it doesn't feel right to hide it.

 Paris and his then-boyfriend, Rod Jackson, became symbols for gay marriage and advocated gay rights.
 Paris's career suffered for it; he lost about 80% of his bookings and endorsements for bodybuilding.
 He has said he received death threats through mail and by phone.

 He became a dedicated advocate for the rights of athletes and an outspoken voice in the push for drug testing at the professional level.

 He retired from bodybuilding in 1991, but competed in the 1992 Chicago Pro Championships-IFFB, finishing 10th.

 On October 10, 1998, he made his New York stage debut, starring at Carnegie Hall opposite Bea Arthur, Sandy Duncan, Michael Jeter, Philip Bosco, Alice Ripley, and Tyne Daly in the Broadway musical Jubilee as the character Mowgli.

 In 2006, Flex Magazine ranked Bob Paris the most aesthetic athlete in the history of bodybuilding.

 In 2009, he performed in a recurring role on the first season of the ABC Television series, Defying Gravity.

 Paris remains a civil rights advocate and public speaker.
 He is also a model and a classically trained theater actor.